 Affiliated High School of South China Normal University, Guangzhou

-I am a proud Flaher bear from Guangzhou, China.
-I currently plan to double major in biological sciences and applied computational math and statistics (supp.), but I am also interested in Japanese.
+I am a former Flaherty bear, from Guangzhou, China.
+I double major in biological sciences and applied computational math and statistics (supplementary major), but I am also interested in Japanese.

 Qingdao No. 2 High School, Qingdao

-After one semester’s exploration in Notre Dame, I decided to continue my studies in computer science and mathematics.
-I joined the CS for Good team to help others with my coding skills.
-We are building a medicine and supply inventory system for the Moore Pediatric Surgery Center in Guatemala.
-I am currently seeking research opportunities to explore various branches in computer science.
-I also established the Notre Dame badminton club with friends.
-Contact me if you are into badminton.
+After a year’s exploration in Notre Dame, I decided to continue my studies in computer science and mathematics.
+During my freshman year, I joined the CS for Good team where we built a medicine and supply inventory system for the Moore Pediatric Surgery Center in Guatemala.